Questions & Answers

-A: Loop flows originate from an internal BZ trade, and are taken into account in both FB and CNTC, as they are part of the CGM.
+A: Loop flows originate from an internal BZ trade, and are taken into account in both FB and CNTC capacity calculation, as they are part of the CGM basecase.
 Transit flows originate from exchanges between BZs.
-Their impact is taken into account in FB only.
+Their impact is taken into account in the allocation in FB only.

 Q: Are losses in the AC grid taken into account in the FB model?

 A: No, as this would overcomplicate the model.

 Capacity allocation (market results)

 Q: How are you able to perform market simulations today?

 A: We are using the simulation facility in Euphemia, but with a limited geographical scope.

 Q: What setup has been used in the market simulations?

 A: Historical order books and capacities in the CWE, UK, Baltics, Poland, and the Nordics for the NTC market simulations (today’s reference situation).
 For the Nordic FB market simulations, the same setup is used but the NTC capacity constraints in the Nordics are replaced by FB constraints.

 Q: During parallel runs, will you use both FB plain and FB intuitive to be able to compare the two?